 I know, I know.
 Learing history isn’t nearly as fun as eating their famous pierogis but you’ll get so much more out of Poland if you know a least a little bit about what happened in Warsaw.

 Living in Europe means you’ll get a history lesson, even if you aren’t looking for one.
 I mean, sure, it also means poking into darling cafes and visiting old castles.
 But the history of Europe is part of why it’s so cool to live there, right?

 If life in Europe sounds great (um, hello gelato) think about volunteering with ILP!
-International Language Programs has schools in 5 European countries —so come fill out an application and snag a spot!
+International Language Programs has schools in a few European countries —so come fill out an application and snag a spot!

 For volunteers living in Ukraine, Russia, Romania (or any of our European volunteer programs actually) who have Warsaw on your itinerary, read all about the fake reconstruction of Old Town (yep, you read that right), how this city survived WWII and how it earned it’s “Phoenix” nickname before what you see what Warsaw is like today.

 Meet Lithuania’s Best Friend

 Warsaw was first a small little town until Lithuania came into the picture.
 The two countries decided to unite and share parts of their governments and guess what — Warsaw was chosen as the capital where sejm (or parliament) would meet.
 Awww, Warsaw and Vilnius basically were best friends…until other countries came to play.